 A profession for some and a wonderful pastime for others.
 That’s what sewing is in a nutshell.
 Regardless, a broken sewing machine will undoubtedly drive a wedge between you and your sewing projects.
-So, to make sure that it doesn’t happen often, you need to have your sewing machine regularly maintained.
+Vacuums R Us & Sewing to in Boulder can help make sure that it doesn’t happen often by performing regular maintenance and service on your sewing machine.

 Working on a sewing machine that needs repair or a tune-up will lead to more troubles and eventually cost you to replace the entire unit.
 Further, it will also never let you create the final showpiece you have in mind.
 One effective way of getting all your problems fixed with little hassle is by placing your precious sewing machine in the hands of an experienced and reputable sewing machine repair company.

 So, if you are looking for sewing machine repair in Boulder, we at Vacuums R Us & Sewing Too–Boulder Store would be more than happy to offer our services to you.
 We are armed with a team of factory-authorized technicians that take on any type of repair, especially Janome sewing machine repair at our store in Boulder.

 Authorized to service some of the biggest brands of sewing machines available such as Singer, Viking Husqvarna, Elna, and Elnitta, we also offer a 90-day warranty for all products serviced at the Boulder store.
 But truth be told, you’d never have to use it when our technicians are done with your machine.
 Further, there will be no charge

 * Parts extra.
 Restrictions apply. $119.99 for computerized machines.

 Choose a method to receive this coupon and more!